RedMadRobot/apexy-ios/README.md

 ApexyAlamofire — Uses Alamofire under the hood

 If you want to use Apexy with RxSwift add ApexyRxSwift package product.

+ApexyLoader — add-on for Apexy to store fetched data in memory and observe loading state.
+See the documentation for details [ApexyLoader](Documentation/loader_ru.md):

 If you have your own Swift package, add Apexy as a dependency to the dependencies value of your Package.swift.